Preschool - 6

 Cultural subjects include geography, science, botany, zoology, history, art, music, and French.
 A rich array of materials opens the child’s eyes to the surrounding world, both natural and cultural.
 The casa child is very interested in the concrete world, things he/she can physically relate to.
 The study of languages introduces children to cultures around the world, and gives them a basic vocabulary of nouns, verbs, adjectives and simple phrases as a foundation to build upon.

 We are outside as much as we can!
-Recess is for an hour or more each day and on nice days we spend the afternoons studying botany, biology hands on in the garden or our maple grove.
+Recess is for an hour or more each day and on nice days we spend the afternoons studying botany, zoology and biology hands on in the garden or our maple grove.

 Social skills such as learning to share, cooperating and taking turns, learning to play safely and talking kindly are an important part of our program and teachers ensure that children are conscious of their actions and how they affect themselves and others.
 At the same time, children are not forced unnaturally to work together, as developmentally many children still prefer to work side by side, rather than along with, another friend.
 Or, even, completely alone.
 And that is perfectly fine